PHOENIXCONTACT/MORYX-Framework/docs/manual/ProductUI.md

 ## Overview

 The products ui is structured as a master detail navigation.
 On the left side, the user can see the complete product structure.
-If the user click on an item, a product type specific [details view](xref:ProductDetails). will be opened.
+If the user click on an item, a product type specific [details view](#product-details) will be opened.
 If no type specific details view was found, the default implementation will be used.

 ![Product UI](images/productUI.png)

-The left structure shows the structure of all availabel products.
+The left structure shows the structure of all available products.
 Each product is shown in the last revision by default.
 The details can be shown after clicking on a product.
 The details can be changed by using the `Edit Mode`.
 The edit mode will be activated after a click on the `Edit` button.
 All properties inside of the detail view are now open for changes.
-It is possible that more than one user can edit the details of the product in the same time but only the last save will remain.
+It is possible that more than one user can edit the details of the product at the same time but only the last save will remain.

 ## Product Details